Landixbtw/weather_cli/README.md

 ## Converting characters

-I am German, and in the german language there are so called "[umlaute](https://en.wikipedia.org/wiki/Umlaut_%28linguistics%29)" these are letters with the small dots over them ö ä ü.
+I am German, and in the German language there are so called "[umlaute](https://en.wikipedia.org/wiki/Umlaut_%28linguistics%29)" these are letters with the small dots over them ö ä ü.
 Some city names most notably München have these.
 I had to discover that the weatherstack API does not support these umlaute.
 So I thought about how I can detect them and convert them to oe ae ue, which means the same but is a format that the weatherstack api can read and process.

-The [transliterate_umlaut]() function just checks for the first four bytes which are always the same, in this case "0xC3", if they match the next four are checked. they are then replaced with ae for ä ue for ü and oe for ö.
+The [transliterate_umlaut]() function just checks for the first four bytes which are always the same, in this case "0xC3", if they match the next four are checked.
+They are then replaced with ae for ä ue for ü and oe for ö.
 München -> Muenchen
 Köln -> Koeln
-Märkrisch Buchholz -> Maerkrisch Buchholz
+Märkisch Buchholz -> Maerkisch Buchholz

 This is the [UTF8-Character chart](https://www.utf8-zeichentabelle.de/unicode-utf8-table.pl?start=128&utf8=0x)

 ## Getting and downloading the weather picture  <!-- (terminal_display_picture.c) -->

 The API provides a direct link to a png, that we download with curl.
-I implemented a system that checks if the png already exists, if it does the programm displays the picture that is already on your machine, this is possible because the pictures get the same names everytime.
+I implemented a system that checks if the png already exists, if it does the program displays the picture that is already on your machine, this is possible because the pictures get the same names every time.
 With the [get_filename()](https://github.com/Landixbtw/weather_cli/blob/main/src/terminal_display_picture.c#L241) function we take the url to the picture and deleting everything before the last /.
 This then gives us /filename.png, we then delete the / and there we have the filename.
 The [file_exists()](https://github.com/Landixbtw/weather_cli/blob/main/src/terminal_display_picture.c#L241)